 The groomsmen were also known to accompany the bride to the ceremony in order to protect her from thieves who might steal her dowry…lol 😀

-As the concerns about evil spirit reduced, bridesmaids and groomsmen are not required to dress exactly like the couples anymore and their role is more of providing support and companionship for them, and also in planning bachelorette and bachelor party, ushering guest at the occasion, and serving as witnesses at the wedding.
+As the concerns about evil spirit reduced, bridesmaids and groomsmen are not required to dress exactly like the couples anymore.
+Now their role is more of providing support and companionship for them, and also in planning bachelorette and bachelor parties.
+Ushering guest at the occasion, and serving as witnesses at the wedding.

 Let the comments roll in. 😉

 Happy married life to all couples being joined today.

 * * *

 You will also love to read;